How to stop procrastinating in 5 steps

 - Every 25 minutes of deep work you do, give yourself a five-minute break to do whatever you want (aka the Pomodoro Technique).

 - After you hit a savings goal for the month, buy yourself something you want like a pair of shoes or a video game.

 - After you cook a healthy meal, take in a few episodes of that Netflix show you’ve been meaning to check out.

 The reward can be anything you want? as long as you genuinely enjoy it.

 If you want to truly stop procrastinating, you have to come to terms with two truths of productivity:

-By adopting the right mindset, you can create habits that stick instead of struggling to get the simplest of tasks done.
+By adopting the right mindsets, you can create habits that stick instead of struggling to get the simplest of tasks done.